Generic thank you note wording is needed sometimes when writing out thank you notes.

 - Thank you for your kindness and the gift.

-- Thank you for the gift, your love, and ongoing support.
+- Thank you for the gift, love, and ongoing support.

 - Thank you for your Christmas gift.
 I mixed up who gave me which scented candle, but I liked them both!
 I will enjoy them soon.

 - I appreciate your gift!
-You are a wonderful and thoughtful friend.
+You are an excellent and thoughtful friend.
 I am glad that we are friends.

 - I was excited to see you at lunch last week.
 Thank you for the surprise gift!
 Your kindness and generosity always touch me.